Turkey, Tension, and Thanks–Shifting Our Focus to Gratitude

 When we choose to thank God, another shift happens.
 We think about others differently.
 We find more to give thanks for.
 We are less focused on ourselves.
 As we pay attention to others, they become more interested in us.
 Maybe laughter and joy become contagious.
 Experiencing an attitude of gratitude lightens the mood, deepens the love, and opens doors to relationships.

-We are thrilled to introduce Rev. Katy Stenta as the Albany Presbytery Moderator!
+We are thrilled to introduce Rev. Dr. Katy Stenta as our new Albany Presbytery Moderator!
 Rev. Stenta brings a wealth of experience, a passion for accessible ministry, and a deep commitment to the vibrancy of small and diverse churches.
-From growing up in a family of PC(USA)...
+From growing up in a family of...

 The Day My Father Was Shot